 There is a saying that using one sheet mask is equivalent to applying three days of serum.
 Despite its efficacy, daily applying a sheet mask could be more costly and time-consuming than just using it as a weekly treatment.

 Hence I prefer to let my skin work its natural metabolism out than to fatten it with excessive hydration and nutrition.

 Step 4: Moisturization

 Moisturization is the most subjective category in skincare.
-It is so preference-based that many different textures have evolved from the primitive emollient-cream type to gel, gel cream, soft cream, lotion, and so on.
-Your preference for a moisturizer also depends highly on your skin type and weather.
-I have normal to dry skin, but I have a general tendency for anything light, so I always use a gel cream or gel.
+It is so preference-based that many different textures have evolved from the primitive emollient-cream type to gel, gel cream, soft cream, lotion, etc. Your preference for a moisturizer also depends highly on your skin type and weather.
+I have normal to dry skin but a general tendency for anything light, so I always use a gel cream or gel.
 But I sometimes opt for cream if it is made with advanced technology that feels like gel cream on the skin.
-And more interesting, despite my love for lighter moisturizer, I don’t enjoy using lotion or anything with many carbomers.
-You must find the type of moisturizer you love and be committed to it every day.
+And more interesting, despite my love for lighter moisturizers, I don’t enjoy using lotion or anything with many carbomers.
+You must find the type of moisturizer you love and be committed to it daily.
 After cleansing, replenishing, and treating, it is now for a layer of breathable but moisture-trapping film on your skin to lock and trap all the goodies you put on it.

 Emulsions restore moisture lost during the day.
 If your skin is oily, the emulsion might be your final treatment.

 If you are doing an intensive moisture routine or have dry skin, you can continue or replace the emulsion with a cream.